How to easily bottle home brew beer (and condition it)

 This is our preferred method as in our experience, it's less mucking around, which seems counter-intuitive but there you go.

+A benefit of siphoning and then priming the batch is that there will be less sediment in your beer.
 No one likes a beer gusher, so that's why I prefer batch priming as there is less chance of me screwing up, provided I do not add to much sugar!

 While many beer brewers will suggest that you use a slightly heaped teaspoon of sugar for each bottle.
 I personally try and do a little less as some of my beers in the past have been over carbonated, due I think to too much sugar.